afraga-xrm/WebpackIP/README.md

-# LOBLAWS PORTAL SCRIPT
+# WebpackIP

-*This repository contains all the client scripts that are loaded on the Loblaws portal website.
-It uses TypeScript and Webpack to build scripts and export them into a `bundle.js` file.
+*This repository Provide a simple way to compile Js assets  it uses TypeScript and Webpack to build scripts and export them into a `bundle.js` file.
 Webpack is configured with plugins to optimize the compilation process for faster builds.*

 ## How to Run the Project